Standard Terms and Conditions for the provision of website design, implementation and support services.

 When we are providing website hosting

-We will provide website hosting facilities via our own Virtual Private servers.
+We will provide website hosting facilities via a shared hosting platform or our own Virtual Private servers.
 We warrant that these hosting facilities are fit for purpose, and we work hard to ensure that they provide as close to 100% uptime and appropriate performance as is possible.

 However, no system can guarantee 100% uptime and there will be occasions, either as a result of planned maintenance or unanticipated technical issues, when your website may be unavailable or operating at a less-than-optimum level of performance.
 We will always endeavour to ensure that scheduled maintenance occurs at low-traffic times/days, although this may not always be possible, such as for essential security updates.
 In the event of unanticipated technical issues, we will always work to resolve them as quickly as possible, although we make no specific guarantees of time-to-fix.
 You should inform us before signing this agreement if you have specific requirements relating to time-to-fix so that we can consider the technical options and revise our quotation accordingly.